 David Langdon begins his 30 year 'clown turn' at Winnipeg Children's Hospital.

-The "Doc Willikers" Therapeutic Clown Program is founded at B.C.'s Children's Hospital in Vancouver (March, 1994) under the direction of Paul Hooson, after being inspired by the clown doctors of the Big Apple Circus' "Clown Care Unit" in New York City (founded in Oct.
-1986).
-This introduced the clown doctor approach to therapeutic clowning to this country for the first time, thereby becoming Canada's first professional Clown Doctor Program.
+The Therapeutic Clown Doctor Program/M.I.R.T.H Unit is founded at B.C.'s Children's Hospital in Vancouver under the direction of Paul Hooson.
+Paul was inspired by the clown doctors of the Big Apple Circus' "Clown Care Unit" in New York City.
+This is Canada's first professional Clown Doctor Program.

-"Nobody's Fool: but Everybody's Laughing (A Celebration of Canadian Clowning)", a conference on humour and health, brings together therapeutic clowns, Joan Barrington, Camilla Gryski, Paul Hooson and David Langdon for the first time.
-As Canada's only therapeutic clowns, they discuss the future of therapeutic clowning in Canada.
+"Nobody's Fool: but Everybody's Laughing (A Celebration of Canadian Clowning)", a conference on humour and health, brings together Canada's therapeutic clowns, Joan Barrington, Camilla Gryski, Paul Hooson and David Langdon for the first time.
+They discuss the future of therapeutic clowning.
 Conference presented by Sue Proctor and Clownwise Inc.

-Mary Hirst and Joan Barrington founded Therapeutic Clowns Canada (TCC), a non-profit foundation created to help bring therapeutic clowning to all major pediatric facilities across Canada through the provision of seed funding and the training of therapeutic clown practitioners.
+Mary Hirst and Joan Barrington founded the original iteration of Therapeutic Clowns Canada (TCC), a non-profit foundation created to help bring therapeutic clowning to all major pediatric facilities across Canada through the provision of seed funding and the training of therapeutic clown practitioners.

 Therapeutic Clowns Canada Foundation founds program at Credit Valley (Mississauga) under the direction of Lucia Cino.